apache/druid/integration-tests-ex/docs/backward-compatibility-tests.md

   -->

 #### Problem
-The idea of this test group is to simulate issues that can arise during rolling upgrade.
+The idea of this test group is to simulate issues that can arise during rolling upgrade/downgrade.

 #### Implementation
 In this test group, the docker compose cluster is launched with services on different versions.